federated-learning-experiments/fl-text-models/final_research_report/README.md

 2. Incorporating pretrained word embeddings instead of randomly initialized embeddings and fine-tuning these embeddings while training the full network in the federated setting.
 3. Combining centralized pretraining and pretrained word embeddings with federated fine-tuning.

 The following sections detail the methods we apply to achieve these enhancements as well as our experimental results.
-All code for this research is freely available under the MIT License [at this address](https://github.com/federated-learning-experiments/fl-text-models).
+All code for this research is freely available under the MIT license [at this address](https://github.com/federated-learning-experiments/fl-text-models).

 ### Data
-The main dataset used for these experiments is hosted by Kaggle and made available through the [tff.simulation.datasets module](https://www.tensorflow.org/federated/api_docs/python/tff/simulation/datasets/stackoverflow/load_data) in the [Tensorflow Federated API](https://github.com/tensorflow/federated).
+The main dataset used for these experiments is hosted by Kaggle and made available through the [tff.simulation.datasets module](https://www.tensorflow.org/federated/api_docs/python/tff/simulation/datasets/stackoverflow/load_data) in the Tensorflow Federated API [[2]](https://github.com/tensorflow/federated).
 Stack Overflow owns the data and has released the data under the [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).
 The Stack Overflow data contains the full body text of all Stack Overflow questions and answers along with metadata, and the API pointer is updated quarterly.
 The data is split into the following sets at the time of writing:

 - Train: 342,477 distinct users and 135,818,730 examples.
 - Validation: 38,758 distinct users and 16,491,230 examples.